 Annual Fee: $0

-The Fine Print: The late payment fee waiver only applies the first time you don’t make the minimum payment on time or the first time you don’t make the minimum payment on time after 12 consecutive billing periods from the last late fee assessment.
+The Fine Print: The late payment fee waiver only applies the first time you don’t make the minimum payment on time in a given one-year period.

 Paying off debt is a challenge, but opening a balance transfer credit card can help you get there by paying less interest.
 Compare the top balance transfer credit cards by their balance transfer fees and the length of their intro APR periods.